Eritz/Subreddit-Title/README.md

 # scrapy: r/mildlyinteresting

-This goes to the subreddit "mildlyinteresting" and collects the posts' title and image link.
+This is a python script that uses the scrapy library to collect a desired subreddit's posts' titles and image links.